 Democracy and The Principle of Economic Inclusion Part One

-As already stated, (see Introductory blog) democracy is in recession.
-According to Freedom House, democracy has been in recession for the past 15 years globally.
-A bit concerning for many of us.
+As already stated, (see Introductory blogdemocracy is in recession.
+According to Freedom House, democracy has been in recession for the past 15 years globally—a bit concerning for many of us.
 There are concerns with the resurgence of coups across Africa, rising intolerance of diversity and dissent, and exclusive nationalism.
 In many parts of Africa, election results are routinely challenged as not reflecting the will of the majority.
 Reports of arrests and torture of human rights defenders and governance activists have become part of daily reporting.

 Could it be that they are the same countries associated with weak to non-existent economic growth?
-Every day citizens rarely come out to say we are defending democracy (except maybe in America after the threats on Capitol Hill).
-In many instances, citizens come out in protest over the failings of the economy and specifically name the problems ranging from lack of jobs, increasing cost of living, lack of access to affordable health care, security, etc. On the face of it all these are problems of the economy and not necessarily the political system in place.
+Everyday citizens rarely come out to say we are defending democracy (except maybe in America after the threats on Capitol Hill).
+In many instances, citizens come out to protest over the failings of the economy and specifically name the problems ranging from lack of jobs, increasing cost of living, lack of access to affordable health care, security, etc. On the face of it all these are problems of the economy and not necessarily the political system in place.

-Could it be that democracy has been let down by the economic framework- especially the free market economy.
-Many countries that are going through various types of economic crises- have also found themselves confronting governance challenges that spring from how governments respond to citizens mobilization (protests) or the realization on the part of ruling elites that they may lose an election due to the failings in the economy.
+Could it be that democracy has been let down by the economic framework- especially the free market economy?
+Many countries that are going through various types of economic crises- have also found themselves confronting governance challenges that spring from how governments respond to citizen mobilisation (protests) or the realisation on the part of ruling elites that they may lose an election due to the failings in the economy.
 What then shall we fix, democracy or the economy?
 Others may say both.
 For many of us in Africa we have been seized with the infrastructure of democracy, developing, and adopting new constitutions, ensuring separation of powers, establishing independent commissions, and developing frameworks for the achievement of civil and political freedoms.
 Admittedly the process has been uneven, but we have made progress.
 At some point, the continent had managed to ‘silence the guns’ in terms of eradicating or reducing incidences of armed civil conflict and to agree on a consensus against coups.
 There is a strong democracy-oriented infrastructure within the African Union (AU).

 However, challenges persist.
 Could it be that we have not paid sufficient attention to the attendant existing weakness within the economy?
 It is important to state that democracy has always been promoted together with a free market economic model.
 Most African countries conducted thoroughgoing economic reforms to align with free market thinking.
 Things got worse.
-Many jobs were lost in the civil service- it was argued that African governments had bloated bureaucracies- so they carried massive retrenchments and, in the process, rendering these bureaucracies ineffective.
-The small delicate steps towards industrialization were crashed due to the insistence for liberalization of trade and removal of tariffs.
+Many jobs were lost in the civil service- it was argued that African governments had bloated bureaucracies- so they carried massive retrenchments and, in the process, rendered these bureaucracies ineffective.
+The small delicate steps towards industrialisation were crashed due to the insistence for liberalisation of trade and removal of tariffs.
 Retrenchments and company closures were the order of the day.
 For some reason, the same period was also associated with the growth of rapacious greed and corruption on the part of the political class.
-They moved from one scandal to the next- literally emptying state coffers and selling off strategic assets to ‘investors’ at rock bottom prices as part of the privatization drive.
+They moved from one scandal to the next- literally emptying state coffers and selling off strategic assets to ‘investors’ at rock bottom prices as part of the privatisation drive.
 The three decades of the free market have been nothing but disastrous for many.
 The benefits from the cited economic growth have not been widely shared.
 Instead, there are new Yachts and private planes owned by the elite thinly spread across the continent with properties in Dubai and offshore bank accounts.
 The middle class (driver of growth) has been thoroughly destroyed.

 There was a brief hiatus- when China was growing at a breakneck speed.
 Many African countries benefited (in a limited way) due to China’s huge appetite for natural resources and agricultural products from Africa.
 However, China has since put brakes on its growth trajectory.
 Commodity prices have collapsed once again, and we are in an unprecedented economic crisis that is not only multifaceted but is taking place alongside and within the global economic crisis.
 The protests and civil unrests are back including military coups.
 Could this be an inflection point for both the economy and democracy here in Africa?